qbead/qbeadWebsite/content/book/dancing.md

 If you prefer other colors to the light blue that we chose, then you can modify the code for this example to light up your SpinWheel a different color.

-For an additional look at 1D rotation, check out [this code sketch](/codedoc/examples/Dancing_with_Color/Rainbow_Chase_Advanced/Rainbow_Chase_Advanced.ino.html) which builds off of the skills covered in the animations lesson, but using rotation instead of time to update the animation.

 ::: further-reading
 Looking for a refresher on how to customize the LEDs to light up your favorite color?
 In our [biology of sight adventure](/sight), we discuss how three light sources can be used to represent any color of the rainbow by taking advantage of how our eyes perceive color.
 :::

+In the [animations and patterns adventure](/animation), you created animations for the SpinWheel that relied on time.
+It is possible to use those same sketches, but only have them change color when rotational motion is detected.
+For instance, check out [this version of the rainbow chase sketch](/codedoc/examples/Dancing_with_Color/Rainbow_Chase_Advanced/Rainbow_Chase_Advanced.ino.html) to see how you can use rotation around the z-axis of the SpinWheel instead of time to update the animation.
+You can also upload the full sketch onto your SpinWheel from here: full sketch (`Examples → SpinWearables → Dancing_with_Color → Rainbow_Chase_Advanced`.

-Another modification you can make to the previous sketch is to have the LEDs change color based on the direction of rotation.
+Another modification you can make to the first rotation sketch sketch is to have the LEDs change color based on the direction of rotation.
 We include the important new elements of the code below, including defining new variables `pos_spin` and `neg_spin` to store the direction that the SpinWheel is rotating around the x-axis.

 ```cpp
 // If the x rotation (gx) is big enough, then